kserve/community/CONTRIBUTING.md

 This script should only be used to identify suitable candidates.
 The actual candidate selection should take more factors into consideration than number of commits or PRs reviewed.

-**Areas of expertise:**

-Another criterion to use when selecting new committers is the project area that requires help with reviewing PRs and mentoring new contributors.
-Contributors that have a lot of expertise in a particular area who have helped review PRs in that area make good candidates to be promoted as committers.
-The various projects under the KServe umbrella may have a different set of committers and focus areas.

-Some of those areas of expertise include:

-- **KServe**:
-  - Python SDK
-  - Open inference protocol, data plane
-  - Release & testing infra
-  - Webapp
-  - Website
-- **ModelMesh**:
-  - Controller
-  - Runtime adapter
-  - Storage adapter
-  - Rest proxy